eratterman/HackerRank/README.md

 # HackerRank
-My solutions to the Hacker Rank challenges
+My solutions to the Hacker Rank challenges.

+All solutions are using python2.7